Prescription Drug Overdose Prevention Initiative

 Providing education and support to health payers and providers on best institutional prescribing policies and practices;

 Conducting a “Policy” Environmental Scan to identify current laws, regulations, and policies that best address opioid overdose and addiction prevention;

 Contracting with the San Francisco Department of Public Health and Keck School of Pharmacy to develop Opioid Stewardship Curriculums to be rolled out in early April 2017 in three northern California counties: Humboldt, Lake, and Shasta.
 The curriculums will be utilized to train professionals to conduct “academic detailing” (or educational outreach) with prescribers (physicians, physician assistants, and nurse practitioners) and pharmacists on safe opioid prescribing practices;

-Providing data, technical assistance, and support to local health departments, coalitions, and community members in translating overdose and related data into actionable information to address the opioid prescription/illicit drug problem locally.
+Providing data, technical assistance, and support to local health departments, coalitions, and community members in translating overdose and related data into actionable information to address the opioid prescription/illicit drug problem locally; and,

 California Opioid Overdose Surveillance Dashboard – PDOP Initiative scientific staff has developed the California Opioid Overdose Surveillance Dashboard.
 The goal is to provide a data tool with enhanced data visualization and integration of statewide and geographically-specific non-fatal and fatal opioid-involved overdose and opioid prescription data.
 The dashboards and data available through the dashboard are the result of ongoing collaboration between the CDPH, Office of Statewide Health Planning and Development (OSHPD), Department of Justice (DOJ), and the California Health Care Foundation (CHCF).
 Since November 1, 2016, there have been 1,031 users, 15,673 page views, and 373 files have been downloaded from the dashboard.